 walk

-walk (to move on foot at a regular pace by putting one foot in front of the other): Let’s walk home.
+walk (to move on foot at a regular pace by placing one foot in front of the other): Let’s walk home.
 The baby is learning to walk.

-stroll (to walk in a slow, relaxed way, often for pleasure): They were strolling along the river.
+stroll (to walk in a slow, relaxed manner, often for enjoyment): They were strolling along the river.

-saunter (to walk in a slow, relaxed way without hurry or effort): Mike sauntered into the hall.
+saunter (to walk in a slow, relaxed way without hurry or effort): Mike sauntered into the hallway.

-amble (to walk in a slow, relaxed pace, usually for pleasure): We like to amble along the riverbank.
+amble (to walk at a slow, leisurely pace, usually for enjoyment): We enjoy ambling along the riverbank.

-stride (to walk quickly with long steps, especially in a determined way): She strode out of the room.
+stride (to walk quickly with long steps, especially in a determined manner): She strode out of the room.

-march (to walk with regular steps in a determined, confident, or angry way): The soldiers marched 30 miles.
+march (to walk with regular steps in a determined, confident, or angry manner): The soldiers marched 30 miles.
 Jane got up and marched out of the office without saying a word.

-pace (to walk across the same space again and again, especially because you are nervous): He was pacing back and forth across the room, waiting for the phone to ring.
+pace (to walk across the same space again and again, especially due to nervousness): He was pacing back and forth in the room, waiting for the phone to ring.

-stomp (to walk with very heavy or noisy steps, especially because you are angry): Lucy stomped angrily up the stairs.
+stomp (to walk with heavy or noisy steps, especially out of anger): Lucy stomped angrily up the stairs.

-tiptoe (to walk quietly on your toes so that nobody hears you): She tiptoed silently out of the room.
+tiptoe (to walk quietly on your toes so that no one hears you): She tiptoed silently out of the room.

 wade (to walk in or through shallow water): We had to take off our shoes and wade through the river.